themassiveone/themassiveone/experience.md

 ##### Typescript (ts)

-Typescript has become a top contender for my favourite Language since early 2022.
+Typescript has become a top contender for my favourite language since early 2022.
 Its flexible cascading generic Types where way too utility-rich for me to ignore its existence any further.

 I originally became interested in it while searching for a way to visualize content from my Web APIs, as I steadily learned more about REST APIs.
 Little Reasearch showed, that learning React.ts + Redux was the prefered way to resolve my problems.